sass/sass/doc-src/SASS_CHANGELOG.md

 * Don't output debug info within non-`@media` directives.
 * Make sure `:after` and `:before` selectors end up on the end of selectors resulting from `@extend`.
+* Fix a bug when using imports containing invalid path characters on Windows.

 ### Deprecations -- Must Read!